jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 >The slot base needs to be non-dynamic because we don't want it to move out of the way when a player ball hits.
 >
 >The second step is also easy, but bears some explanation.

+### Naming nodes

-As with UIKit, it's easy enough to store a variable pointing at specific nodes in your scene for when you want to make something happen, and there are lots of times when that's the right solution.
+>As with UIKit, it's easy enough to store **a variable pointing at specific nodes in your scene** for when you want to make something happen, and there are lots of times when that's the right solution.
 >
->But for general use, Apple recommends assigning names to your nodes, then checking the name to see what node it is.
+>But for general use, Apple recommends **assigning names to your nodes**, then checking the name to see what node it is.
 We need to have three names in our code: good slots, bad slots and balls.
 This is really easy to do – just modify your `makeSlot(at:)` method so the `SKSpriteNode` creation looks like this:

 ```swift
 if isGood {